ivogeorg/ce-learning-progression-001-microbit/learning-progression.md

 #### 1. Study
 [[toc](#table-of-contents)]

-`[<lernact-rd>]` One of the most important uses of blocks (a number of code lines enclosed in curly braces `{}`) to express `[<cept>]`_conditional execution_, which in plain words is an _either-or_ situation, in which we want to execute one of two blocks of code depending on whether a condition is true or not.
+ One of the most important uses of blocks (a number of code lines enclosed in curly braces `{}`) to express _conditional execution_, which in plain words is an _either-or_ situation, in which we want to execute one of two blocks of code depending on whether a condition is true or not.
 The condition can be any comparison.
 If it is true, we execute one block, if it is false, we execute another.
 In most programming languages, this looks like:
 ```javascript
 if (16 > 5) {          // the condition is in the parentheses
                        // block 1 to execute if condition is TRUE